AnjalyG/ChatbotExperiment/README.md

 # ChatbotExperiment
-A chatbot made using feedforward neural networks using Python,PyTorch,Numpy
+A chatbot made using feedforward neural networks using Python,PyTorch,Numpy,NLTK